 Stardate 2713.5.
 The crew of the USS Enterprise comes across a planet that is an exact replica of Earth.
 Captain Kirk (William Shatner) and his team are beamed down to the surface of the planet only to discover that a group of children are the planet’s only inhabitants.
-Kirk and his team also learn that they have been infected with the same deadly virus that has killed the planet’s entire adult population.
+The landing party also learns that they have been infected with the same deadly virus that killed the planet’s entire adult population.

 Reaction & Thoughts: